MASONRY - Whats it all about?

 A Brief History of Freemasonry

 There is much speculation as to why and where Freemasonry originated.
-It is general agreed by Masonic scholars that it descends directly or indirectly from the organisation of "operative" stone masons who built the great halls, cathedrals, palaces and castles of the middle ages.
+It is generaly agreed by Masonic scholars that it has its origins indirectly in the organisation of "operative" stone masons, who built the great halls, cathedrals, palaces and castles of the middle ages.
 As these people were actual stone masons, they were classed as operative.

 In 1646, a site is acquired in Great Queen Street, London, consisting of a tavern house fronting the street with a garden behind leading to a second house.
 Thomas Sandby, RA, wins the architect’s competition for the design of the Hall.
 His Grand Hall is built over the garden, linking the two houses.

 From the 1660s onwards, there is quite a bit of evidence of gentlemen being made Masons in a "non-operative" role within Lodges.
 By this its speculated that these "non-operative" Masons had a similar character and mind set to the "operative masons, but were in different professions to stone masonry.

 On 24th June 1717, four London Lodges, which had existed for some time, came together at the "Goose and Gridiron Tavern" in St Paul’s Churchyard, declared themselves a Grand Lodge and elected Anthony Sayer as their Grand Master.
 This was the first Grand Lodge in the world.

 Between 1723 and 1736 the new Grand Lodge had published its first rule book - "The Book of Constitutions of Masonry", The Grand Lodge of Ireland and The Grand Lodge of Scotland were established.
 From here the three Home Grand Lodges began to take Freemasonry overseas and the development of Freemasonry abroad mirrors the 18th and 19th century development of the British Empire.